Do community style nest boxes really work?

 How should I mount the box?

 Place or mount at a height so both you and the birds have easy access to the box.
 The box can be fastened to a wall or used free standing on a stable level surface.
 The boxes can also be double stacked when mounted to a wall.
 An eye ring is attached at the top corners of the box for mounting.
-This box works well in indoor poultry operations or outdoors in pastured poultry operations.

 How many chickens are recommended per box?